CyCoSnag/snag_weapon_metas/README.md

 damage types, ammo count, defaults, camera angles, aiming, recoil, weapon effects, smoke effects, etc.

 ## Installation
-Rename the resource by removing the "-main" from the name.
+Unzip the resource.
-Put this resource into your servers resources folder.
+Put the resource into your servers resources folder.
 Add the resource name to your server startup config.
-Modify the script to your liking.
+Modify the resource to your liking.
 Start server.